CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 * **Wesser** contributed a fix for a well-known script glitch in the Driving and Bike Schools.
 Previously, an error in how these scripts destroyed the cones used in lessons could cause random objects to be removed from the game.
 This glitch was most famously known as the "Blackboard glitch".
 Unfortunately, SilentPatch cannot repair saves already affected by this issue.
+* The cursor on the Map screen now scales to resolution and it can now always reach the top left corner of the map, regardless of resolution.
+This fix was contributed by **Wesser**.
+* The inner 4-pixel padding of the text boxes with a background now scales to resolution correctly.
+This fix was contributed by **Wesser**.
+* Nitrous will no longer regenerate faster when reversing the car.
+Instead, recharging speed while reversing is now identical to when the car is stationary.
+  Once again, this fix was contributed by **Wesser**.

 ***